 Barbarian peoples/invasions; Church council; Travel & mobility

-Among other excellencies in you this holds the chief place beyond the rest, that in the midst of the waves of this world, which are wont with turbulent vexation to confound the minds of rulers, you so bring back your heart to the love of divine worship and to providing for the quiet of venerable places as if no other care troubled you.
-Whence, since conduct of this kind on the part of potentates is wont to be a great defense to subjects, we declare the nation of the Franks happy beyond other nations, having been accounted worthy to have a queen thus endowed with all good qualities.
+Among your many excellencies, this stands above the rest: that amid the turbulent waves of this world, which so often confuse the minds of rulers, you turn your heart to the love of divine worship and to providing for the peace of sacred places -- as if no other care troubled you.
+Such conduct in a ruler is a great defense for her subjects.
+We declare the nation of the Franks happy beyond other nations, having been found worthy of a queen so richly endowed with every good quality.

-On learning from the information contained in your letters that you have built the Church of Saint Martin in the suburbs of Augustodunum (Autun), and a monastery for hand-maidens of God, and also a hospital in the same city, we rejoiced greatly, and returned thanks to Almighty God, who stimulates the sincerity of your heart to the doing of these things.
-In this case, that we may be held to some degree sharers in your good deeds, we have granted privileges according to your wish, to those places for the quiet and protection of those who live in them; nor have we borne to defer even in the least degree our embracing of your Excellency's desires.
+I was overjoyed to learn from your letters that you have built the Church of Saint Martin in the suburbs of Autun, and a convent for nuns, and also a hospital in that same city.
+I give thanks to Almighty God, who stirs the sincerity of your heart to do these things.
+And so that I may be considered a sharer in your good works, I have granted privileges according to your wishes to those places, for the peace and protection of their inhabitants.
+I would not delay even slightly in embracing your Excellency's desires.

-Furthermore, addressing you in the first place with the greeting of paternal charity, we inform you that to our illustrious sons, but your servants and legates, Burgoaldus and Varmaricarius, we have granted a private interview in accordance with what you wrote to us; and they have disclosed to us in detail all that they said they had been charged with.
-It will be our care in time to come to inform your Excellency of whatever is done with regard to these things.
-For, as for us, whatever is possible, whatever is profitable, and tends to the settlement of peace between you and the republic, we desire, under God, with the utmost devotion, that it should be accomplished.
+Greeting you with fatherly charity, I inform you that I have given a private audience to your illustrious servants and ambassadors Burgoaldus and Varmaricarius, as you requested in your letter.
+They have disclosed to me in detail everything they were charged with.
+I will inform your Excellency in due course of whatever is done regarding these matters.
+For our part, whatever is possible, profitable, and tends toward the settlement of peace between you and the empire, we desire under God, with the utmost devotion, to see accomplished.

 Related Letters